pivotal/docs-tap/scst-store/create-service-account.hbs.md

 1. Read-write service account - full access to the `POST` and `GET` API requests
 2. Read-only service account - can only use `GET` API requests

-This document shows how to create service accounts.
+This topic explains how to create service accounts.

 ## <a id='rw-serv-accts'></a> Create read-write service account